Efficacy of Nitric Oxide in Stroke trial

 ENOS trial

-Enter ENOS trial web-site
+Enter ENOS trial site

 Status

-Enrolled patients: 3,038 with 1,530 (50%) in continue vs. stop pre-stroke antihypertensive therapy (see logon page for the very latest figure)
+Enrolled patients: 4,011 with 2,097 (52.3%) in continue vs. stop pre-stroke antihypertensive therapy

 Funding